gwDistSys20/gwDistSys20.github.io/hw1/hw1.md

 RPC Listening on port 8083
 ```

-You can then test your servers by accessing them with a web browser: [http://localhost:8080/file_name=test1.txt&grn=10](http://localhost:8080/file_name=test1.txt&grn=10)
+You can then test your servers by accessing them with a web browser: [http://localhost:8080/f=test1.txt&g=10](http://localhost:8080/f=test1.txt&g=10)

 Or you can test using the curl command line utility:
 ```
-curl ....
-TODO FILL IN
+curl .... @HUADONG FILL IN
 ```